erichosick/erichosick.github.com/_posts/2014-10-15-design-mechanisms-and-maps.md

 ## More Examples of Mapping with Emitter Mechanisms

-An [emitter][mech-emit-link] provides the next value.
+An [emitter][mech-emit-link] provides the next item from... something.
 We have created two emitter mechanisms so far:

-* **emitFromArr** - An emitter that pulls items from an array
+* **emitFromArr** - An emitter that pulls items from an array.
-* **emitFromRange** - An emitter that pulls items from a dynamically generated range of numbers
+* **emitFromRange** - An emitter that pulls items from a dynamically generated range of numbers.

 We can do some cool things with these.